ECOFS accredited Professional Feng Shui Training course

 PRIOR FOUNDATION TRAINING

-The ECOFS 2 day Introduction Course will be held at Swiss Cottage Hotel NW3 3HP on on 25-26 September in 2018.
+The ECOFS 2 day Introduction Course will be held at Swiss Cottage Hotel NW3 3HP during 2019.
 To assist students enrolling later than that, ECOFS foundation training may be available to offer as a distant study option until the professional course begins.

-COURSE DATES, CLASS TIMES and the CLASS VENUE LOCATION The professional training course class dates are arranged as follows:
+COURSE DATES, CLASS TIMES & CLASS VENUE LOCATION

-For enrolment, registration of interest and enquiries, please contact either of us, with your name, phone numbers, address/ location and website if you have one.
+For enrolment, registration of interest and enquiries, please contact either of us, with your name, phone numbers, address and website if you have one.

 What Students Have Said About Howard Choy’s Teaching